 Your Salesforce environments constantly change as you build features, deploy them along your release pipeline, and finally release them to your production org.
 Over time, more and more metadata differences between your environments begin to appear.
 There are three common ways metadata gets out of sync across orgs:

 - Abandoned projects.
-The whole point of sandbox and developer orgs is that you can click around, building and testing customizations without worrying too much about the impact.
+The whole point of sandbox and developer orgs is that you can build and test customizations without worrying too much about the impact.
 But any changes you try out and then decide not to deploy can quickly clutter up your sandbox.

 - Teammates’ work.
 If you and your teammates all have your own developer orgs, the chances are they don’t look alike.
 At some point your changes are being integrated for release.
 But do you deploy your teammates’ work back to your org?
 If not, it’s hard to be sure what you’re building will play nicely with the apps and features others have been working on.

 - Hotfixes.
-At the other end of your release pipeline, any hotfixes made directly in production won’t appear in upstream environments unless you deploy them back.
-That means there’s a risk your hotfix will be overwritten or deleted during a release later on.
+At the other end of your release pipeline, any hotfixes made directly in production won’t appear in upstream environments without back promotion.
+This means there’s a risk your hotfix will be overwritten or deleted during a release later on.

 Why does syncing up orgs matter?

 - More reliable testing.
-If you’re testing work in a sandbox that isn’t in sync with production, then you won’t discover every problem before releasing that work.
+If you’re testing work in a sandbox that isn’t in sync with your source of truth, then you won’t discover every problem before releasing that work.
 There might be an edge case that causes your work to fail in production.

 - Decluttered comparisons.
 If you’re using Gearset’s comparison tool to see the metadata differences between your orgs, having orgs that are massively out of sync will throw up a huge number of differences, and you’ll need to search carefully for the changes you really care about.

 - Easier deployments.
-The likelihood of deployment success between out-of-sync environments is lower because the metadata in your target environment may not be the right shape to receive the deployment package.
+The likelihood of deploying successfully between out-of-sync environments is lower because the metadata in your target environment may not be the right shape to receive the deployment package.

 - Successful automation.
 Adding automation to your release pipeline using continuous integration jobs relies on environments that are in sync.
 CI jobs are designed to automate frequent deployments of incremental changes.
 The more metadata a CI job is trying to deploy, the more likely it is to fail.